 You should be dusting fairly regularly, to ensure that the amount of the stuff doesn’t build up over time, causing a problem.
 You will find that a quick wipe down every few days will mean that the process is a quick and easy one, but if you leave it, it can become quite a difficult part of the cleaning.
 Dusters will carry a light amount of dust on them, but if there is lots, then they won’t pick it all up, meaning that you have to go over the surface a few times to ensure that it is clean.
 Once you have dusted, polish up all wood and metal surfaces with the appropriate polish, and ensure that they are shined and gleaming.

-Take out the vacuum cleaner, and remove the cushions form the sofa and arm chairs.
+Take out the vacuum cleaner, and remove the cushions from the sofa and armchairs.
 Shake the dust and crumbs from the cushions so that they go on the floor, and use the nozzle from the vacuum to clean in all the cracks of the sofa.
 Replace and plump the cushions, and vacuum the floor, ensuring that you get absolutely everything up off of the floor.
-If you have a wooden floor in your sitting room, then you should mop after the vacuuming, with a damp mop, and a little washing up liquid or wood floor cleaner.
-Do not leave any standing water afterwards however.
+If you have a wooden floor in your sitting room, then you should mop after the vacuuming, with a damp mop, and a little washing-up liquid or wood floor cleaner.
+Do not leave any standing water afterwards, however.